UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

 > **Please note** you should replace the name <...> with the name of your app.

-You should be able to watch your build succeed in the drone UI.
+You should be able to watch your build succeed in the Drone UI.

 ## Publishing Docker images